EironDavid/Competny/docs/docs/README.md

 9. [Contributing Guidelines](#contributing-guidelines)

 ## Overview
-Competny is a web-based foster management system that connects potential foster parents with pets in need of temporary homes.
+ComPetny is a web-based foster management system that connects potential foster parents with pets in need of temporary homes.
 The system streamlines the pet fostering process while ensuring the safety and well-being of both pets and foster families.

 ## System Architecture
 - Frontend: React-based SPA with TypeScript